joakim-equinor/joakim-equinor/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a project for Equinor
-- 🏢 I work for Bouvet
+- 🏢 I’m working for Bouvet